 The photo below is of a different recipe: stuffed karela with an onion tomato masala but the process is basically the same:

 Bitter melon is considered to be a very healthy fruit – one that Indian parents often insist upon their children for this very reason (I have first hand experience with this lol).
 I used to think eating bitter melon was some sort of punishment as a child but now I love it.
 I gave my toddler a tiny piece of my karela when I made it a few weeks ago and he immediately spat it out and gave me a look like “mom, what the heck did you just give me.”
 I am 100% certain I gave that same look to my parents – it makes me smile to think about that now 🙂 I probably won’t try giving him any more karela for awhile…

 So what are the health benefits?
-Well, according to the Memorial Sloan Kettering Cancer Center, bitter melon is “used as food and as medicine to treat diabetes, cancer, viral infections, and immune disorders.”
+First let me just say I am a FOOD BLOGGER and not in the medical field in any way – but it is said to help with diabetes, cancer, viral infections, and immune disorders.
 Some studies have shown that the properties in bitter melon indicate anticancer and antiviral effects.
 I obviously do not suggest trying to heal yourself without first talking to a doctor.
-There can also be adverse side effects to eating bitter melon – do not eat this fruit if you are pregnant, trying to get pregnant or might be expecting (read more about that here).
+There can also be adverse side effects to eating bitter melon – do not eat this fruit if you are pregnant, trying to get pregnant or might be expecting (read more about bitter melon here).